 - 99.99999999% availability and data durability without data loss concerns.

 - Through file lifecycle management, one can set the storage lifetime for a particular dataset before it is automatically cleansed.

 That being established, let’s unravel the safest and smartest integration procedure available!

 A key feature of Amazon S3 is its object-based storage architecture, applicable to any type of structured and unstructured data from applications, workloads, ecosystems, and assets.
 This makes it easy for enterprises to create a centralized repository connected to multiple IT architectures and run end-to-end analytics on the same.
 The data objects are stored in buckets accessible via the Amazon S3 console, programmatically via Amazon SDKs, or the S3 REST API.
-Objects can be as big as 5 TB in size, perfect for SAP HANA workloads and databases addressing full-stack frontend enterprise operations, and are very easy to govern via AWS managed Storage Services.
+Objects can be as big as 5 TB in size, perfect for SAP HANA on AWS workloads and databases addressing full-stack front-end enterprise operations, and are very easy to govern via AWS managed Storage Services.